MR MUHAMMAD AZAM

 Biography

-I am working on sustainable chemical pathways to convert waste plastics into useful products utilizing heterogeneous catalysis.
-Life cycle assessment, and process simulation is also a part or my research while working under the supervision of Dr Waheed Afzal
+I am working on chemical yet sustainable pathways to convert waste plastics into valuable products utilizing heterogeneous catalysis.
+Life cycle assessment and process simulation are also a part of my research while working under the supervision of Dr Waheed Afzal and Dr Ines Graca.

 Qualifications